 TikTok shows that a pinch of creativity, a friendly user interface, and a smooth user experience can be a winning card.
 In this article, we will describe the features that make it so attractive, and some points to consider before building such an application.

 Despite the existence of many mobile messengers and constant virtual chatting, we still want something more realistic.
 A live broadcast is special because it adds a human touch to virtual communication that text and pictures cannot provide.
-According to TwitchTracker, there are 1.38 million average concurrent viewers on Twitch in 2020.
-That is 29% more than in 2019.
+As of 2023, according to updated statistics from TwitchTracker, Twitch has experienced significant growth in its viewer base.
+The platform now boasts an average of 2.1 million concurrent viewers, representing a remarkable 52% increase compared to 2019.
+This surge in viewership reflects the continued popularity and appeal of live streaming on Twitch.
 Let’s not forget that Twitch is a live streaming platform for games and gamers only.
 Imagine how many views a live stream on Facebook, which is not limited to any specific audience, can gather?

 TikTok allows creating a great deal of video content in a very little time.
 The app combines a piece of a music app, a video app, and a social network.
 Any person with almost any mobile device can become a user and start posting videos right off the bat.
 The video cannot be longer than a minute, which makes TikTok similar to Twitter, but for video content.

 The app aims to help users share their fun moments and creativity.
 It is filled with various filters, beauty effects, stickers, masks, music tracks, and other tools for editing.
 Viewers can respond with similar short videos, comments, or reactions.
 It is also possible to stream live events on TikTok.